diogro/expressionVariance-manuscript/main.md

 How the interaction of these processes shape gene expression variance is an open question.
 However, some general predictions can be made.
 If a homogeneous pattern of stabilizing selection is the main driver of gene expression variance, we would expect transcriptional variance to be consistent regardless of the population, tissue, or environmental context.
-If idiosyncratic selection patterns and context-specific environmental interactions are more important, we could observe large differences in gene expression variance.
+If idiosyncratic selection or environmental patterns are more important, we could observe large differences in gene expression variance across studies.

 A key difficulty in addressing these questions is that the constraints on gene expression variance might also be dependent on the gene tissue specificity.
 Mean expression is known to differ across tissues [@GTEx2017-xb], however, to what extent differential expression (i.e., differences in mean expression level) translate into differences in expression variance is not clear.